PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what are the values of `num`, `newWord`, and `line`?
-# My response: The values of num are simply the integers that would increment and list the value of the number that it goes through to increment the number in the string by String.format function.
+# My response: The values of num are simply the integers that would increment and list the value of the number it goes through to increment the number in the string by String.format function.
 The newWord is a string like "Hello" that would get a string and print with the line variable.
-The values of the line are printing the value of the string to print the String.format function which will return a new String with the newWord variable and increment the associated string.
+The values of the line are printing the string value to print the String.format function which will return a new String with the newWord variable and increment the associated string.

 # How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

 The values of the fields that get changed are when I add a string saying hello.
 It brought changes to the request with the `String.format` which will update the String based on this request.

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?
-# My response: The num values are to change to an integer of 1, then 2 and so on.
+# My response: The num values are to change to an integer of 1, then 2, and so on.
 The newWord changes with the String of Hello.
-The value of line will print the function with the associated number and String to be able to output into the server once you entered in the necessary parameters.
+The value of the line will print the function with the associated number and String to be able to output into the server once you enter the necessary parameters.

 ![Image](How are you .png)